01 – PITCH DECK COVER SLIDE – 10 SLIDES TO VC FUNDING SUCCESS

 Pitch Deck Cover Slide – Why Is It Important?

-In 1: Pitch Deck Cover Slide – 10 Slides to VC Funding Success (Link), I’ll speak about the Cover slide and its importance.
-The Cover Slide, the first page of every presentation, is often the most overlooked slide concerning its significance.
-However, it has the same importance value as to how you appear to any person you first meet.
-Your attire, stride, smile, and grooming all make for that all important “first impression.”
-Your Cover Slide is of the same import as the cover and title of any book.
-The image and title set the expectations of what a reader will find inside.
-Your Cover slide does the same thing.
-Treat it with the same level of importance.
+In 1: Pitch Deck Cover Slide – 10 Slides to VC Funding Success (Link), I’ll discuss the cover slide and its importance.
+The cover slide, the first page of every presentation, is often the most overlooked slide concerning its significance.
+However, it has the same importance as how you appear to any person you first meet.
+Your attire, stride, smile, and grooming all make for that all-important “first impression.”
+Your cover slide is of the same import as the cover and title of any book.
+The image and title set expectations for what a reader will find inside.
+Expectations of Your cover slide accomplished the same thing.
+Please treat it with the same level of importance.

-In many cases, the cover slide will be visible for the most significant period in your presentation.
-This one slide will either get your audience immediately interested in what you are about to share.
-Or, they will be reaching for their phone to entertain themselves.
-Let’s dig in and talk about how to make sure the former happens 100% of the time.
+In many cases, the cover slide will be visible for the most significant period of your presentation.
+This one slide will either get your audience immediately interested in what you are about to share, or they will reach for their phones to entertain themselves.
+Let’s dig in and talk about how to ensure the former happens 100% of the time.

 Pitch Deck Cover Slide – Content

-Most Pitch Deck Cover Slides I see from entrepreneurs are incredibly generic.
-Usually, the Cover Slide is merely black text on a white or blue background.
+Most pitch deck cover slides I see from entrepreneurs could be more generic.
+Usually, the cover slide is black text on a white or blue background.
 Excuse me; I just fell asleep from the boring introduction!

-There are 5 Rules to follow for an excellent Cover Slide.
+There are five rules to follow for an excellent cover slide.

-- Your Pitch Deck Cover Slide should convey to your audience a firm idea of what you are going to be speaking.
+- Your pitch deck cover slide should give your audience a firm idea of what you will be saying.
 For example, let’s say your product is a mobile-focused advertising service.
-You might convey this with an image that includes some smiling, happy millennials looking at their phones.
-With no text at all, you have given your audience has a clue about your presentation topic.
+You might convey this with an image of smiling, happy millennials looking at their phones.
+With no text, you gave your audience information about your presentation topic.

 - The text you should add to this killer image is your company name, the presenter’s name, role, and email.